participator/100-days-of-code/log.md

 **Today's Progress**: Started FreeCodeCamp FrontEnd Development Certification.

-**Thoughts:** So far it's a review for me.
+**Thoughts**:** So far it's a review for me.
 I can't wait to get to the projects.
 I value the basics, so I will diligently and quickly follow the ciriculum.
 Never know what might be made more clear for me by doing so.

 **Link to work:** [FreeCodeCamp FrontEnd Development](https://www.freecodecamp.org)